 In the early 1900’s, the peninsula of land that the Museum occupies was engineered by landfilling what was once a part of Lake Michigan with coal ash, clay, dirt and household waste.
-In 1998, when Lake Shore Drive was rerouted west of the Museum, acres of the museum campus were landscaped with impervious paved walkways, turf grass and a mix of native and non-native trees, annuals and perennials.
-The Museum’s own ornithologists, entomologists, zoologists and botanists conducted a survey that concluded that this combination of low plant diversity, including non-native species, compacted soil and heavily paved areas does not constitute a healthy ecosystem.
-Efforts are already underway to reshape the landscape, and extend the message of diversity and conservation outside the Museum walls.
+In 1998, when Lake Shore Drive was rerouted west of the Museum, acres of the museum campus were landscaped with impervious paved walkways, turf grass and a mix of native and non-native trees, annuals and perennials, resulting in landscaping that required excess fertilization and regular watering to maintain.
+Additionally, the poor soil quality and low plant diversity had discouraged biodiversity and a healthy ecosystem.

 Benefits of Native Landscaping